The versatile and effective trading approach for busy people.

 Finally, let’s consider Ivaylo Ivanhoff’s approach to swing trading.

-Ivanhoff is a successful trader, professional portfolio manager, and best-selling author of several books (including The 5 Secrets To Highly Profitable Swing Trading).
+Ivanhoff is a successful trader, professional portfolio manager, and best-selling author.

 Ivanhoff exclusively trades US stocks, so his swing trading approach is designed around this market.
 But the principles can be applied to other markets as well.